kb230557/ccdph-data-sets/README.md

 * Districts: CCDPH municipalities and their corresponding public health district (North, West, Southwest, South).
 * Healthcare Facility Addresses: Addresses of healthcare facilities in Suburban Cook County and the surrounding areas.
 Includes acute care hospitals (ACH), skilled nursing facilities (SNF), and nursing homes (NH).
 This is not an extensive list, but takes information from many data sources (NSSP master facility list, IDPH nursing home finder, internal list of SNFs).
 * Pop 2010 Include Partial: 2010 Census populations for municipalities in Suburban Cook County.
 Populations only include people who live in Cook County for municipalities that cross county lines.
-* SCC Census Tracts CCDPH Jurisdiction: 471 Census tracts primarily within the jurisdiction of CCDPH.
+* Census Tracts CCDPH Jurisdiction: 471 Census tracts primarily within the jurisdiction of CCDPH.
 Can be used to subset other Census data to get data for CCDPH jurisdiction.